kubicorn/kubicorn/docs/azure/walkthrough.md

 #### Applying

 With the access set up, we can now apply the resources we defined in the first step.
-This actually creates resources in DigitalOcean.
+This actually creates resources in Azure!
 Up to now we've only been working locally.

 So, execute: